-Business understands the need for regulation, however, with limited resources, it is incredibly difficult for Small business to meet all their compliance obligations.
-To Small business, an environment that is conducive to their success means compliance costs that are relevant, understandable, and well signalled, minimum wage settings that are depoliticised and predictable, enabling adequate forward planning and a regulatory environment that encourages small business growth.
-Examples of this include improved access to financial and legal advice and legislation that is fit for purpose, such as the 90-day trial extended to businesses with more than 20 employees.
+Business understands the need for regulation, however, with limited resources, it is incredibly difficult for SMEs to meet their increasing compliance obligations.
+To small business, an environment that is conducive to their success means regulation that is relevant, understandable, and predictable; minimum wage settings that are depoliticised enabling adequate forward planning; and a regulatory environment that encourages small business growth.
+Examples of this include improved access to advice and legislation that is fit-for purpose.